25 Essential IELTS Pie Chart Vocabulary for Band 7+ Writing

 • Renewable energy sources made up just 15% of total usage.

-2. Nouns and Phrases for Describing Percentages
+2. Nouns and Phrases for Percentages

-• a significant percentage
+• a small proportion / a significant percentage

 • a minority / a majority

-• an equal share
+• an equal share / a tiny fraction

 • just under / just over